gadhagod/Gify/README.md

 The [Giphy API](https://developers.giphy.com/) is used to get gifs.

 ### Database
-[Rockset](https://rockset.com/) is used to store users search history and info for a more personalized exeperiece.
+[Rockset](https://rockset.com/) is used to store users search history.